-Politicians are trying to cut access to vital preventive services like annual exams, birth control, cancer screenings, and sexually transmitted infection (STI) testing and treatment for Missourians insured through Medicaid.
+Politicians are trying to cut access to family planning care, including birth control and sexually transmitted infection (STI) testing and treatment for Missourians insured through Medicaid.

 This measure may cut access to hundreds of family planning and women’s health care providers.